kyleluck/digitalcrafts-course-work/Week12/07-19/exercises.md

 Write queries to get

-1. The names of the restaurants that you gave a 5 stars to
+1. The names of the restaurants that you gave a 5 stars to select name from restaurant where stars = 5;
-2. The favorite dishes of all 5-star restaurants
+2. The favorite dishes of all 5-star restaurants select favorite_dish from restaurant where stars = 5;
-3. The the id of a restaurant by a specific restaurant name, say 'NaanStop'
+3. The the id of a restaurant by a specific restaurant name, say 'NaanStop' select id from restaurant where name = 'NaanStop';
-4. restaurants in the category of 'BBQ'
+4. restaurants in the category of 'BBQ' select name from restaurant where category = 'BBQ'
-5. restaurants that do take out
+5. restaurants that do take out select name from restaurant where takeout = TRUE;
-6. restaurants that do take out and is in the category of 'BBQ'
+6. restaurants that do take out and is in the category of 'BBQ' select name from restaurant where takeout = true and category = 'BBQ'
 7. restaurants within 2 miles
+  select name from restaurant where distance <= 2
-8. restaurants you haven't ate at in the last week
+8. restaurants you haven't ate at in the last week select name from restaurant where last_time_there <= current_date - interval '1 week'
-9. restaurants you haven't ate at in the last week and has 5 stars
+9. restaurants you haven't ate at in the last week and has 5 stars select name from restaurant where last_time_there <= '2016-07-12' and stars = 5;